 Outdoor wooden decks are constantly exposed to nature’s elements, including sun, rain, wind, fungi, mold, dust, pollen, and dirt.
 Sunlight is the biggest culprit for deck discoloration.
 In short, the sun’s ultraviolet rays can break down the wood’s integrity, eventually leading to a gradual shift from its original pristine color to gray hues.
 Over time this leads to changes in the deck’s appearance, which includes Fortunately, some things can be done to prevent or address deck discoloration.

 Inspect and Make Repairs

 As a final step, apply a high-quality, water-blocking sealant.
 It will provide additional protection again ultraviolet light and extend the wood’s life.
-Deck sealants are usually transparent finish that helps to keep moisture and water from penetrating into the wood.
-Unlike pigmented stains, sealants do not offer protection for the sun’s UV rays.
+Deck sealants are usually transparent finish that helps to keep moisture and water from penetrating the wood.
+Unlike pigmented stains, sealants do not offer protection from the sun’s UV rays.

 While discolor, graying wooden decks are unsightly.
 There are steps that can be taken to restore its former beauty.
 Some homeowners and businesses choose to hire a company, like Deck Doc, to clean, stain and restore their deck.

 With over 20 years of experience, Deck Doc provides top-quality deck cleaning, sealing, staining, restoration, and maintenance services for residential and commercial customers throughout Chicagoland.
 Call 847-979-9299 to schedule your free, no-obligation estimate.